 That’s the best part.
 They are the perfect way to test out all this light hacking stuff we’re talking about without breaking the bank.

-Just put them on around the same time every night and your good to go.
+Put them on around the same time every night and your good to go.
 You don’t need to change much else around the house.
-No dimmers to install, no “filtering” software to install, and no need to overhaul the lighting systems in your home.
-There are many ways to optimize your lighting exposure, but this is the single most potent and simple hack around.
+No dimmers to install.
+No “filtering” software to download.
+No need to overhaul the lighting systems in your home.
+There are many ways to optimize lighting exposure, but this is the single most potent hack around.

 These are a must have if you are traveling.
 It’s way easier to throw a pair of these bad boys on than changing out all the lamps in your hotel room to orange or red!

-As you can see from the above tests, these are very effective at blocking out the most disruptive wavelengths of light.
+These are very effective at blocking out the most disruptive wavelengths.
 They do let in about half of the green spectrum of light, which is why you can get somewhat decent color rendering.
-While the green wavelength still has disruptive potential, it is much less than blue wavelength.
+While the green light can still be disruptive, it is much less so than blue.
 If you really want to protect yourself you can get some red glasses that will knock the rest of the green out as well.
 Of course, everything will look, well…red.
-In my experience and the experience of many others, orange glasses strike the perfect balance between functionality and usability.
+Most people find that orange glasses strike the perfect balance between functionality and usability.

 Colors look funny

-Yes colors look funny, but you do get used to it soon enough.
-Because of the color rendering, they are not suitable for graphic design or other color sensitive work.
-Due to the complete blocking of the blue spectrum, you may have trouble seeing blue lights.
+Yes colors look funny, but it is amazing how fast you can adapt to it.
+Because of the color shift, they are not suitable for graphic design or color sensitive work.
+You will also have trouble seeing blue lights.
 I can’t see the blue notification light blinking on my phone while wearing these.
 Come to think of it, maybe that is more of an advantage than not!
-If you want to see something really awesome, go outside in the daytime wearing these.
-Psychedelic!
+If you want to see something psychedelic, go outside in the daytime wearing these.

 You look ridiculous

-This problem is actually much worse for people who wear prescription glasses.
-Currently the only inexpensive option is to wear goggle style glasses that go over top of the regular glasses.
+The problem is actually much worse for people who wear prescription glasses.
+Currently the best option is wearing goggles that go over top of the regular glasses.
 If your going for the “mad scientist” look then get yourself a pair of the goggles and enjoy.
-They do make some clip on orange filters that fit on some types of eyeglasses.
-If you wear glasses it’s worth looking into.

 So there you have it, a brief rundown of the most powerful and lowest cost health and wellness “hack” that I know of.
 Get yourself a pair of blue blockers and get started tonight.